January 2018 Blogging Bliss Newsletter - the Unofficial Newsletter for Blogging on WDC

 "Invalid Entry" from "Invalid Item" by Ezra

 We'd like to welcome the new bloggers, old bloggers starting a new blog, and bloggers restarting entries in old blogs after a break.

-Pesky Amanda loves coffee! with blog "Invalid Item"
+Pesky Amanda is a NaNo WINNER! with blog "Invalid Item"

 spidey with blog "Adventures in Birding" [E]

 stevedan with blog "Invalid Item"

 Brother Nature with blog "I Don't Like This Blog" [18+]

 **Right*As*Raine** with blog "The Babes and the Wolf" [18+]

 Kat Coburn with blog "An Entry a Day" [18+]